pisinger/pisinger.github.io/_posts/2025-04-25-detect-suspicious-dns-requests.md

 ## Create Sentinel detection rule

 To create the detection/analytics rule in Sentinel, navigate to the "Analytics" section and select "Create" to start the setup.
 Choose the "Scheduled query rule" option and enter the name and description for your rule.
 Copy the below KQL query into the query box, then set the query frequency to match the aggregation interval of your summary rule, such as 1 hour, and the lookup period to 14d.
+The rule will then check for exact query matches, parent domain matches, and CNAME answer matches against the threat indicators table.

 > You may want to prepare the detection test already upfront by `resolving` some suspcious domains from a test machine within the linked Vnet - this will ensure that you will see a match right after deploying the detection/analytics rule to Sentinel -> [Finally test the detection rule](#finally-test-the-detection-rule)
 {: .prompt-tip}